RF-YVY/APRS-PropView/README.md

 [![security: bandit](https://img.shields.io/badge/security-bandit-yellow.svg)](https://github.com/PyCQA/bandit)

-*Thanks to Contributions and Suggestions from many that emailed or subitted issues.*
+*Thanks to Contributions and Suggestions from many that emailed or submitted issues.*

 *Special thanks to Kyle (galaxie67w) for many suggestions and bug finds.*